Modules

 tuple of (filtered_committees, normalized_probabilities) |

-Source code in src/sortition_algorithms/committee_generation.py
+Source code in src/sortition_algorithms/committee_generation/__init__.py

 |